g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

   gulp.watch("src/scss/**/*.scss", gulp.series("sass"));
 });
 ```
-In case you want to run the watch task making use of `gulp watch` on the command line is what you need.
+If you want to run the watch task, making use of `gulp watch` on the command line is what you need.
 It will keep an eye out for any changes that you make in your Sass files and then convert them into CSS automatically each time you do so.

-Summing this up, Gulp makes it much easier and faster to add Lightning CSS to your development by doing CSS prepossessing, optimizing, and bundling tasks automatically.
-In other words, you can streamline your workflow effectively enough thus boosting your work speed.
+Summing this up, Gulp makes it much easier and faster to add Lightning CSS to your development by doing CSS preprossessing, optimizing, and bundling tasks automatically.
+In other words, you can streamline your workflow effectively enough, thus boosting your work speed.

 ### Integrating Lightning CSS with Rollup
 Rollup is a JavaScript module bundler that is very good at bundling libraries and apps into smaller, more efficient bundles.
 Here is an effective way to integrate Lightning CSS with Rollup: